 If you have an elf, you will identify with the following scenario:

 You are asleep in bed.
-You wake suddenly with the feeling of dread.
+You wake suddenly with a feeling of dread.
 Something isn’t quite right.
 You have a sinking feeling that you forgot to do something.
 It comes to you in an instant.
 You never moved the friggin’ elf.
-You get up out of warm bed to put elf in a different spot to fool your children once again.
+You get up out of a warm bed to put the elf in a different spot to fool your children once again.

 For those of you who don’t know what the Elf on the Shelf is, it’s an elf from Santa’s Workshop that was sent by Santa to keep a close eye on the children.
-Each night, after the kids have gone to sleep, the elf heads back to the North Pole (that commute has got to wear on him) and tells Santa how the kids have behaving.
-Bottom line, the elf is a snitch and a rat.
+Each night, after the kids have gone to sleep, the elf heads back to the North Pole (that commute has got to wear on him) and tells Santa how the kids have behaved.
+The bottom line, the elf is a snitch and a rat.

 So the season of the Elf is upon us.
 Only two dozen or so times of remembering to move him.
 On Christmas Day, his job of ratting out our children to Santa is done, and he returns to the North Pole until next year.
 That is if we can remember where we hid him last Christmas.

 P.S.
 Here’s another reason not to like Elf on a Shelf – they can catch on fire.